OGBlackDiamond/OGBlackDiamond/README.md

 ### About Me
 Hello!
 I'm BlackDiamond.
 No, the name doesn't mean anything special, I just thought it sounded cool in elementary school and it stuck as my pseudoname for anything online.

-I'm currently 16 years old and an aspiring software engeneer as you may have guessed.
+I'm currently 16 years old and an aspiring software engineer as you may have guessed.

 Check out some of my projects!
 (Disclaimer: Most projects are still a work in progress)
 * Project Aristotle - An AI virtual assistant that can remember conversations that it has, and can interact with you on a personal level!